danielhollas/aiida-testing/docs/source/index.rst

     :width: 250px
     :align: center

-The aiida-test-cache pytest plugin
+aiida-test-cache pytest plugin
 ==================================

-A pytest plugin to simplify testing of `AiiDA`_ plugins.
+A pytest plugin to simplify testing of `AiiDA`_ workflows.
 It implements fixtures to cache the execution of codes:

 * :mod:`.mock_code`: Caches at the level of the code executable.
 Use this for